unacast/deprecated-unacast.github.io/_posts/2015-12-14-personal-theme-song.md

 ![writeup beacon](/images/themesong/writeup-beacon.jpg)

-and when I discovered that Writeup allows you to specify a webhook, that will fire upon interaction, I got a :bulb:
+and when I discovered that Writeup allows you to specify a webhook, that will fire upon interaction, I got an :bulb:

 <div class="message">
   What if I could make our dashboard TV in the hallway play a personalized theme song when we get into the